What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 0.8379 x 100 = 83,79%

-This means that only 83.79% of the total available production time resulted in good parts, at the right speed, with no interruptions.
+In this example, multiplying good count by ideal cycle time gives the truly productive manufacturing time, which is the effective time spent producing good parts at ideal conditions.
+This means that only 83.79% of the total available production time resulted in truly productive manufacturing time—good parts, at the right speed, with no interruptions—during the manufacturing process runs.

 Measuring OEE in practice